T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 Second, and this will lead into the heart of what follows in this article; for the most part, the

 gospel or good news that is preached to the so-called lost , and then, in some quarters, repeated

 Sunday after Sunday to the so-called saved , falls way short of the good news of Jesus.
 So often,

 the message starts with a question like: Where will you be if you died right now, in heaven or in

 hell?
 Then, the preacher goes on attempting to save the lost out of hell and into heaven, trying

 to convince them that they are horrific people called sinners that have offended a holy God and

 need to be saved so they can go to heaven when they die; otherwise, God is going to remain mad

-at them and send them to a fictitious place called hell .
+at them and send them to a pagan place called hell .
 They must ask Jesus to save them.
-Added
+Added to

 sacrificial Lamb of God that does away with all such sacrifices.
 But what if a person has no